janibakin/MSc_Coursework_snakes_ladders_game/README.md

 # snakes_ladders_game

-Popular Snakes and Ladders game.
+Java implementation of Snakes and Ladders game.
-Read Report.pdf for details.
+This was part of the MSc programme - Java coursework.

+Project report with design implementation can be found in Report.pdf.